-NBC is currently helping auto shops across the US prepare in advance of Trump’s steel tariffs by financing the raised costs of materials as they adjust to new steel market prices—in as little as 24 hours.
+National Business Capital & Services is currently helping auto shops across the US prepare in advance of Trump’s steel tariffs by financing the raised costs of materials as they adjust to new steel market prices—in as little as 24 hours.

-Many auto dealers that sell vehicles made with foreign materials have also been securing flexible finance options from NBC, including business lines of credit, which serve as an excellent financial backup when adjusting to the raised prices of foreign steel.
+Many auto dealers that sell vehicles made with foreign materials have also been securing flexible finance options from National, including business lines of credit, which serve as an excellent financial backup when adjusting to the raised prices of foreign steel.

 Construction Businesses: Build New Relationships